 - 1 tbsp lemon juice freshly squeezed

 - 6 hard boiled eggs peeled and chopped

-- salt and pepper to taste
+- 1/2 tsp salt or to taste

-Add the cubed potatoes to a large pot and cover with water.
+- Add the cubed potatoes to a large pot and cover with water.
 Season with the tsp of salt.
 Bring the water to a boil and cook the potatoes until they are fork tender, should take about 15 minutes.
 Drain and cool slightly.

-In a large bowl, add the mayonnaise, dijon mustard, red onion, lemon juice, pickles and paprika and stir until well combined.
+- In a large bowl, add the mayonnaise, dijon mustard, red onion, lemon juice, pickles and paprika and stir until well combined.
 Stir in the chives, celery, hard boiled eggs and season with salt and pepper.
-Add the potatoes and toss them well until well combined.
+Add the potatoes and toss them until well combined.

-Refrigerate until ready to serve.
+- Refrigerate until ready to serve.